danieleteti/delphimvcframework/README.md

   * Simple to use, check the ["Getting Started: 5 minutes guide"](https://danieleteti.gitbooks.io/delphimvcframework/content/chapter_getting_started.html) and you will be up and running in 5 minutes or less! (the guide is a bit outdated - a new book is being written by Daniele Teti.
 Let us know if you are interested in [DMVCFramework Handbook](https://leanpub.com/delphimvcframework))
   * [Project Roadmap](roadmap.md) is always public
 	* More than 40 samples to learn all the features and be proficient and productive
+* Commercially supported by [bit Time Professionals](http://www.bittimeprofessionals.it) (training, consultancy, custom development etc.)
   * RESTful (RMM Level 3) compliant
   * JSON-RPC 2.0 Support with automatic objects remotization (check [sample](https://github.com/danieleteti/delphimvcframework/tree/master/samples/jsonrpc_with_published_objects))
   * Stable and solid, used by small/mid/big projects since 2010
   * Very fast!
 (2.x was pretty fast and now, 3.x is 60% faster than the 2.x!)
-  * Support group at https://www.facebook.com/groups/delphimvcframework with more than 2600 active members
+  * Support group at https://www.facebook.com/groups/delphimvcframework with more than 2700 active members
   * Can be used in load balanced environment
   * Wizard for the Delphi IDE.
 It makes DelphiMVCFramework even more simple to use!
   * Optional session support